rghartwig/DALMP/docs/Quickstart.rst

    )

-``DALMP\Database`` takes the parameters from a `DNS <http://en.wikipedia.org/wiki/Data_source_name>`_ (database source name) so before you can start using it you need to define this values.
+``DALMP\Database`` takes the parameters from a `DNS <http://en.wikipedia.org/wiki/Data_source_name>`_ (database source name) so before you can start using it you need to define this value.

 DSN format
 ..........